oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 Cancel
 ------

-To cancel a pipeline run, provide the pipeline run OCID
+To cancel a pipeline run, use the pipeline run OCID

 .. code-block:: shell